Batch '81: Censorship

-Before its Philippine premier, Batch '81 was subjected to censorship that Mario A. Hernando of Who Magazine described as a "brutality of which could be matched only by those found in the uncensored film."
+Before its Philippine premier, Batch '81 was subjected to censorship that Mario A. Hernando of Who Magazine described as "brutality [...] which could be matched only by those found in the uncensored film."
 The scenes cut from the theatrical release were the pointed question about the impact of Martial Law during the electroshock scene, several cuts of the SOS performance when they are beating up a life-sized dummy, and the violent warehouse fight towards the end of the film.

 Restoration

-In 2016, the Asian Film Archive reached out to Mike de Leon with the proposal of digitally restoring Batch '81 and his 1984 film Sister Stella L. Prior to, de Leon had entrusted the uncut, original prints of the film with the Asian Film Archive, alongside the prints of his other pictures.
+In 2016, the Asian Film Archive reached out to Mike de Leon with a proposal to digitally restore Batch '81 and his 1984 film Sister Stella L. De Leon had entrusted the uncut, original prints of the film to the Asian Film Archive, alongside the prints of his other pictures.
 The restoration itself was done by L'Immagine Ritrovata, the same film lab that de Leon worked with for the restoration of Lina Brocka's Manila in the Claws of Light and Lamberto V. Avellana's Portrait of the Artist as a Filipino.
 The color grading was done by Wildsound Studio, with de Leon and cinematographer Rody Lacap supervising.

 On September 5, 2017, the digitally restored version of the film premiered at the 74th Venice International Film Festival as part of the Venice Classics section.
-De Leon prepared a speech, which was read by Tee Pao Chew of the Asian Film Archive, about Martial Law as well as the contemporary political climate of the Philippines, saying:
+De Leon prepared a speech, which was read by Tee Pao Chew of the Asian Film Archive, about martial law under President Marcos, as well as the contemporary political climate of the Philippines, saying:

 It was also screened at the 15th MoMA International Festival of Film Preservation at the Museum of Modern Art in New York.
 The restored version had its Philippine premiere at Trinoma mall as the closing film of the 2017 QCinema International Film Festival.

 Reception

-Upon release, the film received critical acclaim.
+Upon release, the film received positive reviews.
 Isagani Cruz, writing for Philippine Panorama, said "simply put, Batch '81 is one of the greatest Filipino films ever made."
 Bienvenido Lumbera of the Philippine Daily Express found it "a rare product of the Filipino film industry, polished, accomplished, disturbing, and, above all, intelligent."
 In a more muted review, however, Joel David noted that "more time is spent on the depiction of initiation rites than on lead character Sid Lucero's motive for membership at all costs, when it fact it is his obsession that leads to an escalation of the level of violence in the neophytes' experience."

 Accolades

 Adaptations

 In 2019, for its 40th season, Tanghalang Ateneo, the student theater company of the Ateneo de Manila University, staged an adaptation of the film.
-The adaptation was written and directed by Guelan Luarco, the son of Ward Luarco, who plays one of the neophytes in the film.
-The playwright Luarco transported the story to a contemporary setting, including references to social media, allowing the play to serve as a commentary on the current state of the country.
+The adaptation was written and directed by Guelan Luarca, the son of Ward Luarca, who plays one of the neophytes in the film.
+The playwright Luarca transported the story to a contemporary setting, including references to social media, allowing the play to serve as a commentary on the current state of the country.